saranobrega/saranobrega/README.md

 ## Hi there, I'm Sara Nóbrega 👋

-I'm a Physics graduate who also studied Machine Learning and Data Science and who is interested in applying these tools to Astrophysics and Cosmology, Climate Protection, Business and Education.
+I'm a Physics master's graduate who also studied Machine Learning and Data Science and who is interested in applying these tools to Astrophysics and Cosmology, Climate Protection, Business and Education.
-I have a keen interest in computer vision, deep learning and natural language processing.

 ### Check my portfolio [here](https://saranobrega.github.io/Portfolio/)!

-Here you can find the code to my main Data Science/Machine Learning Projects, mainly:
+Here you can find the code to some of my Data Science/Machine Learning Projects:

 - [Anomaly detection Project (NN, Isolation Forests, 2022)](https://github.com/saranobrega/Anomaly-detection-Project)